graylog-labs/gelf-rb/README.md

 ## Usage
 ### Gelf::Notifier

-This allows you to sent arbitary messages via UDP to Graylog.
+This allows you to send arbitary messages via UDP to Graylog.

     n = GELF::Notifier.new("localhost", 12201)